CCAF Operational Pause

 - Bring a valid military ID card to any testing session

 - Bring the minimum personal items possible into testing room.
-In addition to items prohibited in the testing room, examinees are discouraged from bringing purses, backpacks, gym bags, brief cases, or any other container-type items into the room.
-Ideally, an examinee has only the correct military uniform and his or her military ID card only.
+In addition to items prohibited in the testing room, examinees are discouraged from bringing purses, backpacks, gym bags, brief cases, or any other container‐type items into the room.
+Ideally, an examinee has only the OCP military uniform and his/her military ID card.

 Test administration begins when the TCO/TE closes the door to the testing room at the appointed start time.